 Coursework Unit = 60% marks.
 Produced in class and homework time during Year 10 and 11.
-From September 2017 through to January in 2019.

-Exam Unit of work - 40% marks, 10 weeks of preparation, starting 1st January 2019 concluding in a 10 hour practical exam sat over 2 days at the end of April 2019.
+Exam Unit of work - 40% marks.
+10 weeks of preparation, starting 1st January in the second year of study, concluding in a 10 hour practical exam sat over 2 days at the end of April.

-Students will initially be led through a series of skills based lessons teaching them how to research artists and explore ways of recording through Drawing, Painting, Photography and other appropriate techniques.
+Students will initially be led through a series of skills-based lessons teaching them how to research artists and explore ways of recording through Drawing, Painting, Photography and other appropriate techniques.